abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 postpone their trip for some time.

 There are benefits and drawbacks to everything.
-If we think in terms of, *I like this,* or *I don’t like that,* we end up trapping ourselves.
+If we think in terms of, *I like this* or *I don’t like that,* we end up trapping ourselves.
 By looking at experience from a broader perspective and applying Dhamma to it, we can more easily recognize that everything has two or more sides and see more clearly how problematic it is to take a personal position on what we are experiencing.
 That way we’re not investing in the I-me-mine of how we think things should be.
-Rather, we’re examining the way things are, reflecting on both their benefits and their drawbacks.
+Rather, we’re examining the way things are, reflecting on both the benefits and drawbacks of the situation.

 # Snow on a Forest Trail